 This was something interesting during my retrospective playthrough, that I brought up in discussion with KHI user Divine Past that caused it to spiral out of control.
 You can see the original discussion starting here, but I’ll try to summarize the key points.

 You might remember that when you entered the viewing gallery of the Hall of Empty Melodies, the game cut to Ansem and Mickey, and then returned to Sora and the party.
 At this point, I said: “Everyone lowers their weapons now that the Heartless are cleared.”
-What I didn’t say was that they’re all facing away from one another as this happens, as though the Heartless just hit them from all sides.
+What I didn’t say was that they’re all facing away from one another as this happens (pictured below), as though the Heartless just hit them from all sides.
 After this, Donald compliments Kairi on her fighting.
 Clearly a battle took place, but we saw none of it.
 Where did that cutscene go?
 KH2 doesn’t tend to rely on off-screen implications to save time, note how they went into detail about Riku and Roxas’ battle three times when they weren’t able to show it (from Ansem, from Riku, and from the Report).
 So where did the battle go?
 My guess is that it was originally an actual combat sequence that was cut from the game for time.
 Keep in mind that KH2 doesn’t show things in cutscenes that it could easily show in gameplay.

 Following this sequence, things get weird.
 Riku and Kairi are cut from the battles with both Luxord and Saïx.
 Obviously this was to keep Riku out, as his Ansem form wouldn’t have been programmed to fight, right?
 And Kairi must have been similar.
 But the game keeps forgetting about Kairi.
 Over and over again, before and after this point in the game, I find myself saying “Oh right, Kairi!” as though she had walked off between shots even though she hadn’t.
 But then it occurred to me: what if there’s a reason she features so minimally in cutscenes?
 What if it’s for the same reason?
 Kingdom Hearts 2 doesn’t show in cutscenes what it could easily show in gameplay.
-Donald and Goofy don’t shove their way into the limelight during cutscenes because they’re in every battle you’re in.
-What if Kairi was programmed?
+Donald and Goofy don’t shove their way into the limelight during cutscenes because they’re already present in every battle you’re in.
+What if Kairi was programmed to fight?
 Or at least, what if Kairi was intended to be.

 You might remember my theory from earlier that Will Turner or Nala may have been programmed into the party as second party members in each world.
 I could imagine Shang filling a similar role in Land of the Dragons, and possibly Hercules in Olympus Coliseum, though the mechanics of the Hades fight may have made that impossible.
 Still, KH2 seems to have nearly set up viable second partners at every world but two: Halloween Town (where the supporting cast are all non-combatants) and Space Paranoids (where the cast was pared down to such a degree that it, too, now lacks a second option).
 This theory also seems to answer a long-standing question: why give Kairi a Keyblade with no narrative significance?
 I can’t tell you why they didn’t just give it narrative significance, but it would make sense if they had given her a weapon for gameplay reasons.